Lemongrass Pandan Tea (Refreshing Lemongrass Herbal Drink)

-Fresh Lemongrass Drink with pandan is just one thing you need in summertime or in a garden party.
+Fresh Lemongrass Tea with pandan is just one thing you need in summertime or in a garden party.
 It is so easy to make and surprisingly so refreshing.
 After a long tiring day, sipping this tea will help you unwind your day!

 Why You Will Love This Recipe